moaatt2/test-blog/blog/_posts/2024-09-22-celtic-dawn.md

 ### Materials

 For the sample piece showcased in this post, I used three sizes of rings made from 16 {% include abbreviations/swg.html %} Bright Aluminum wire.
-The largest rings, which I made myself(bonus post coming soon), have an {% include abbreviations/id.html %} of 10mm for an {% include abbreviations/ar.html %} of 6.15.
+The largest rings, which I [made myself]({{ site.baseurl }}{% post_url 2025-01-25-making-rings-at-home %}), have an {% include abbreviations/id.html %} of 10mm for an {% include abbreviations/ar.html %} of 6.15.
 The medium rings have an {% include abbreviations/id.html %} of .25in for an {% include abbreviations/ar.html %} of 4, purchased from [The Ring Lord](https://theringlord.com/).
-The smallest rings, which I also made myself, have an {% include abbreviations/id.html %} of 5mm for an {% include abbreviations/ar.html %} of 3.1.
+The smallest rings, which I also [made myself]({{ site.baseurl }}{% post_url 2025-01-25-making-rings-at-home %}), have an {% include abbreviations/id.html %} of 5mm for an {% include abbreviations/ar.html %} of 3.1.

 ### Notes